slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 "We suffer more often in imagination than in reality."
 -- Seneca [-004]*

-> *"Develop strenght to do bold things, not the strenght to suffer."
+> *"Develop strength to do bold things, not the strength to suffer."
 -- Niccoló Machiavelli [1469]*

 > *"Anxiety is the dizziness of freedom."